Rachnerd/angular2/README.md

 ```

 Now Http is available to the injector and can be used everywhere.

 _Because of the Backend, a custom implementation of Http is required in this workshop.
-If you need real Http requests then HTTP_PROVDERS has to be import from the Angular library.
+If you need real Http requests then HTTP_PROVDERS needs to be import from the Angular library.
-This is an example how Angular's dependency injection_
+This is an example how Angular's dependencies can be modified without breaking the application._

 ```
 Inject Http into the PeopleService (Error occurs it's fine).